What Is the Cost of Chemotherapy in the UK and How to Pay for It

-Private cancer treatment in the UK is expensive.
+The cost of chemotherapy in the UK is expensive if one chooses to go privately.
 The cost varies hugely with individual medical needs but a single round of chemotherapy can cost up to £30,000.
 Indeed, chemotherapy costs the NHS an estimated £1.4 billion a year.

 With the NHS, many would think this means chemotherapy is free in the uk.
 Although cancer treatment, including chemotherapy, is free on the NHS for anybody living legally in the UK on a settled basis people can incur costs while undergoing treatment.

 For those trying to answer the question ‘is chemo free in the uk’, it may involve the following self-funded costs: